shopware/shopware/src/Docs/_new/4-how-to/020-api-controller.md

 ## Loading the controllers via routes.xml

-The `routes.xml` file is necessary to introduce our controllers to the Shopware platform.
+The `routes.xml` file is necessary to introduce our controllers to Shopware 6.
-The Shopware platform automatically searches for an `xml` / `yml` / `php` file in a `src/Resources/config/` directory, whose path contains `routes`.
+Shopware 6 automatically searches for an `xml` / `yml` / `php` file in a `src/Resources/config/` directory, whose path contains `routes`.
 In this example, only `xml` is used.
 Therefore possible default locations would be:
 - <plugin-root>/src/Resources/config/**routes**.xml